AdityaJayswal13/Wanderlust/README.md

 Cloud Storage:
 Cloudinary: Cloud-based image storage and management platform for storing and handling user-uploaded listing images.
 Prerequisites
+Mapbox:To provide the exact location after booking of the sight in maps

 Contributing We welcome contributions to Wanderlust!